GixoXYZ/HyprlandDotFiles/README.md

 Documentation=https://github.com/MycroftAI/mimic3

 [Service]
-ExecStart=mimic3-server
+ExecStart=/path/to/mimic3-server

 [Install]
 WantedBy=default.target
 ```

 Make sure to change `/path/to/mimic3-server` to wherever you installed Mimic 3.
-Specially on Archlinux install: `/home/gixo/.local/bin/mimic3`

 You can find the location of it by running `which mimic3` command.